 In his free time he loves surfing, hiking, and adventuring with his dog Ella.

-Zujaja graduated summa cum laude from Macaulay Honors College at City University of New York where she was inducted into Phi Beta Kappa as a junior.
-She subsequently won a prestigious Rhodes Scholarship that took her to University of Oxford where she received a doctorate in history.
-She graduated in 2018 from Harvard Medical School where she received merit scholarships for her academic performance.
-Zujaja is a resident in ophthalmology at the University of Pennsylvania - Scheie Eye Institute.
-During her time in medical school and grad school, she has served as an admissions advisor to prospective applicants to medical school, grad school, and for competitive international fellowships.
+Zujaja graduated summa cum laude from Macaulay Honors College at City University of New York and was inducted into Phi Beta Kappa as a junior.
+She subsequently won a prestigious Rhodes Scholarship to pursue a doctorate in history at the University of Oxford.
+She graduated from Harvard Medical School where she received merit scholarships for her academic performance, and then did residency in ophthalmology at the University of Pennsylvania - Scheie Eye Institute.
+She is completing a fellowship in retina surgery at Associated Retinal Consultants/Beaumont Hospital in Detroit.
+Zujaja has served as an admissions advisor to prospective applicants to medical school, grad school, and for competitive international fellowships.
 She enjoys helping students discover their voice and applicant story to help them get into the school of their choice.

 Originally from Oregon, she graduated cum laude from the University of Portland where she received a BS in Biochemistry, a BA in Spanish, and played Division I golf.
 After graduation, she moved to Warsaw, Poland as a US Student Fulbright Grantee in Medicine Sciences where she studied pediatric rheumatological diseases at the University of Warsaw.
 On returning to the US, she was awarded an Intramural Research Training Award at the National Institutes of Health (NIH) and worked at the main NIH campus and at Johns Hopkins studying infectious diseases.
 She then began her MD at Harvard Medical School.
 While at Harvard, she also received an Masters in Public Health from the Harvard T. H. Chan School of Public Health with a concentration in Global Health and sub-concentration in Humanitarian Studies, Ethics, and Human Rights.
 She is completing her residency back home on the West Coast in Emergency Medicine at UCLA Ronald Reagan/Olive View.